| Pertile was born on 9 November 1885

 Pertile sang in Wolf-Ferrari's Sly with Llopart, Rossi Morelli,

 and Badini under the direction of Panizza.
+On January 18th, 1928 Turin saw Pertile

-in Pagliacci and in February he returned to La Scala for Edgardo
+in Pagliacci, and in February he returned to La Scala for Edgardo

 and the Duke of Mantua, after which he sang in Andrea Chénier